Eva Hart: Aboard Titanic

-Career
+Later life

+Soon after arriving in New York City on 18 April, Eva and her mother returned to England, because her mother never wanted to set sail for New York in the first place.
+Esther and Eva lived in Chadwell Heath, near London, with Esther's parents.
+Esther Hart died from cancer on 7 September 1928, in Romford, London, England at age 65.

+Hart was plagued with nightmares following the disaster.
+After the death of her mother, when she was 23, Hart confronted her fears head-on by booking a ticket on a passenger ship heading to Singapore, upon which she locked herself in her cabin for four straight days until the nightmares went away.

 Hart had several jobs during her life.
 She was a professional singer in Australia, a Conservative Party organiser, and a magistrate.
 As a volunteer in the Second World War, Hart organised entertainment for the troops and distributed emergency supplies to people after The Blitz.
 She was a member of Soroptimist International of East London until her death in 1996, serving as club president during 1970–71 and as a member for 34 years.

-Honours

 In the 1974 New Year Honours List, Hart was appointed a Member of the Order of the British Empire (MBE) "for political and public services in London."
 It was presented to her by the Duke of Kent during the Three-Day Week.